Pitt Printing: Frequently Asked Questions

 a.
 You can install the client application on your personal computer to send print requests to the Pitt Print Stations.

 b.
-You can send print jobs to the Pitt Printers from the computers located in the Computing Labs as well as Computer Kiosks.
+You can send print jobs to the Pitt Printers from the computers located in the Student Computing Labs as well as Computer Kiosks.

 c.
 You can send print jobs via MobilePrint with any device that is capable of sending email.